Teen Apprenticeship Program MENTORS

 Details

 The Teen Apprenticeship Program consists of two parts.
 During the spring, teens train as an apprentice with a Studio Institute artist instructor during weekly meetings held on Saturdays, where they learn the fundamentals of art making, as well as how to plan and lead classes for young learners.
-TAP Studio Arts Mentors shadow artists to learn effective art instruction and lesson-plan writing—and how to facilitate and engage high school students in discussions about arts learning.
+TAP Mentors shadow artists to learn effective art instruction and lesson-plan writing—and how to facilitate and engage high school students in discussions about arts learning.

-During the summer, Arts Mentors work with artist instructors to guide teens as they produce, document, and deliver art instruction to young children at New York City summer camps.
+During the summer, TAP Mentors work with artist instructors to guide teens as they produce, document, and deliver art instruction to young children at New York City summer camps.
 Mentors support the teens by guiding them in lesson planning, giving feedback, and observing and co-teaching onsite art classes.

-Mentors earn $22.50 per hour working up to 25 hours a week:
+Mentors earn $22.50 per hour working up to 25 hours a week.

 Eligibility